The Cello In The Romantic Period: Style and Interpretation

 THE SPIKE (ENDPIN), SEATING POSTURE AND CELLO ANGLE

 The spike (endpin) was only invented in the 1830s, at the end of the “Classical Period”, just a few years after the deaths of Beethoven (1827) and Schubert (1828).
+At this moment, Mendelssohn, Chopin and Schumann were all approximately 20 years old.
 The spike enabled the Romantic Period cellist to play with the cello much more horizontal than in the “pre-spike” era, in which the cello rested on the calves of the cellist’s legs.
 This had considerable consequences not just for seating posture at the cello but also for our bowing and bowhold, due to the changing influence of the effect of gravity (the bow’s weight) according to the verticality of the cello.

 THE TOURTE BOW AND THE ENDPIN: THE END OF THE CLASSICAL PERIOD

 How did these modifications affect the way the cello is played and the way the music sounds ?
 Both the Tourte bow and the spike (endpin) encouraged a new more legato, sostenuto and louder way of playing, appropriate for the new, larger concert halls.
 Music was “going public” and was no longer the exclusive domain of the highly resonant church or the small private audiences of the aristocracy.
-These two new improvements/developments in cello playing anticipated (and facilitated) the new and vastly different aesthetic of the Romantic Period.
+These two new improvements/developments in cello playing anticipated, accompanied and facilitated, the new and vastly different aesthetic of the Romantic Period.

 THE ROMANTIC LEFT HAND